Anda, Chhattisgarh: Demographics

 In Anda village out of total population, 1,829 were employed or working for themselves.
 66.76% of workers describe their work as "main work" (Employment or Earning more than 6 Months) while 33.24% were involved in "Marginal activity" providing livelihood for less than 6 months.
 Of 1,829 workers engaged in "main work", 261 were cultivators (owner or co-owner) while 222 were Agricultural laborers.

-Places of interest

-Sohadar devi temple

-In the village there is a temple named Sohadar Devi Temple.
-Every year in Chaitra Navratri an Akhand Jyot is established here.

-Otebandh

-Otebandh village is 3.8 km from Anda village.
-There is a famous Vishnu temple located in this village.

-Balod

-Balod is 45 km from anda village.
-Jhalmala Devi temple is very famous in Balod.